blues/app-accelerators/75-heavy-equipment-hours-of-use-utilization-tracker/README.md

 </Note>

 This project is a retrofit [asset location tracking](https://blues.com/solutions-location-tracking/) solution for mobile heavy equipment — excavators, generators, compactors, light towers, and any machine a rental company or OEM needs to bill by the hour and maintain on schedule.
 A magnetically mounted, solar-trickle-charged enclosure uses a 3-axis accelerometer to detect engine-on/off transitions via vibration signature, accumulates a persistent software hour meter, and reports location and utilization back to [Notehub](https://notehub.io) over cellular or satellite — with no wiring harness, no equipment modification, and no dependency on a job-site network.
-Cellular-with-[Skylo](https://www.skylo.tech/)-NTN-satellite fallback keeps the device reporting from remote pipeline corridors, open-pit mines, and wind-farm construction zones where terrestrial coverage runs thin.
+[Skylo](https://www.skylo.tech/)-supported satellite fallback keeps the device reporting from remote pipeline corridors, open-pit mines, and wind-farm construction zones where terrestrial coverage runs thin.
 The hardware is a Notecarrier CX with a Notecard for Skylo and an external IMU (see §4 for the BOM).

 ## 1. Project Overview